-This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.

 Intended outcome Progress to Date Academy attendance is 95% by 2026 and there is no discernible difference between the attendance of disadvantaged and non-disadvantaged students.
-Not yet achieved, attendance at end of 2023 at 87.8%.
-Disadvantaged students were 7.2% lower in attendance than non-disadvantaged.
+Not yet achieved, attendance at end of 2024 at 89.6%.
+However, disadvantaged students were only 1.87% lower in attendance than non-disadvantaged at 87.73% which means the gap has significantly narrowed since 2022-23.
 The academy is calm and ordered and the conduct of disadvantaged students does not hold back their academic progress.
 The academy is calm, controlled and ordered.
 The Academy has been recognised as a model for routines, order and consistency regarding culture and behaviour.
-However, the FTE rate is still higher for disadvantaged students than non-disadvantaged.
+However, the FTE rate is still higher for disadvantaged students than non-disadvantaged (14:1).
 Assessment is a part of everyday practice at the academy through teacher strategies in all parts of the lesson.
-Assessment is strong in key stage 4 but department focus remains on embedding formative assessments methods during lessons and assessing progress between mocks.
-Assessment remains an area for development in Key Stage 3.
+A new key stage 3 assessment model has been launched in September 2024 which aims to provide more quantitative data leading to better quality intervention.
+All departments will now produce question level analysis of key stage 3 assessments twice a year enabling them to identify and address gaps in learning with precision.
+Parents will now be reported to twice a year rather than once and will therefore be able to be more engaged with their child's learning and assessment.
+The assessment calendar has been shared with parents alongside revision mats that enable them to help support their child with their revision.
+The impact of this will be reviewed in September 2025.

 An effective PSHE programme is delivered through tutor time which supports all students to develop skills and attributes that help them to stay healthy, safe and prepare them for life and work in modern Britain.

-PSHE programme has been delivered effectively during 2022/23 but more time is needed.
-For 2023/24 more time will be included in the curriculum offer to allow a more in depth and comprehensive daily study of PSHE, citizenship, personal development and careers.
+In 2023/24 more time was allocated to PSHE in the curriculum offer, with students spending 3 hours per week with their form tutor.
+This has allowed more time for an in depth and comprehensive daily study of PSHE, citizenship, personal development and careers.
+The next step is improving the quality of this delivery and ensuring it is consistent across all staff.

 Academic interventions are delivered by classroom teachers, learning support assistants, HLTAs, tutors and academic mentors, particularly in core and Ebacc subjects, that narrow the gap between the progress of disadvantaged and non-disadvantaged students, whilst ultimately improving the progress of all.
-Partly met, progress of all students has improved, but gap between disadvantaged and non-disadvantaged has remained.